 Woodman Museum has many options to Volunteer – Join Us Today!

-For over 106 years volunteers have kept the Woodman Museum humming.
-During the 2022 season we are looking to expand our volunteer base seeking dedicated individuals.
+For over 100 years volunteers have kept the Woodman Museum humming.
+During the 2023 season, we are looking to expand our volunteer base by seeking dedicated individuals.
 No matter how much or how little time you have to volunteer, we have a job for you!

 Interested?
 Contact [email protected] or call Mike Day at 603-742-1038.